Quick Start¶

 Precision claim (site-wide): Historical accuracy of drift findings across the benchmark corpus.
 Currently 77% strict / 95% lenient on the v0.5 baseline.
 This describes methodology accuracy, not a per-repo promise.

-4. How to read your first findings¶
+Run this on whichever signal code appears in your highest-scored finding.6.
+How to read your first findings¶

 My recommendation: start with the highest-scored findings and check if they match what already felt expensive to maintain.